Pati Jinich: Television

 In Pati's Mexican Table, Jinich shares authentic Mexican cooking, along with Mexico's rich history and culture; her personal experiences and family life; and her ongoing conversations with cooks on both sides of the border.
 The series airs nationally in the United States on public television stations (distributed by APT) and on Create TV.
 It also airs on the Asian Food Channel in Southeast Asia, Food Network in Australia, TLN in Canada, and TABI Channel in Japan.

-The Pati's Mexican Table series premiered in 2011.
+The Pati's Mexican Table series premiered in 2011; it is now on its 15th season.
 In 2017, Amazon added Pati's Mexican Table to its Amazon Prime Video Internet video on demand service.

 In 2021, Jinich made her PBS primetime debut in a docuseries called La Frontera with Pati Jinich, where she travels along both sides of the Mexico–United States border to experience the region's rich culture, people, and cuisine, and reflects on the melding of cultures.
 Both seasons are available on demand through the PBS website and video app and on Amazon Prime Video.

+In 2025, Jinich debuted the first season of her second PBS primetime docuseries, Pati Jinich Explores Panamericana, in which she embarks on a journey inspired by the Pan-American Highway, that will take her from Alaska to Argentina, to celebrate the many cultures of the Americas and how they enrich each other.
+The first season is available on demand through the PBS website and video app and on Amazon Prime Video.
+Season 2 will premiere Fall 2026.